microsoft/live-share/docs/use/codebug-visual-studio-code.md

 Creative Commons Attribution 4.0 License (International): https://creativecommons.org/licenses/by/4.0/legalcode -->

-# Co-debug in a collaboration session in Visual Studio
+# Co-debug in a collaboration session in Visual Studio Code

 The Visual Studio Live Share collaborative debugging feature is a powerful way to debug a problem.
 It enables a collaborative experience to troubleshoot problems.
 It also gives you and other participants in your session the ability to investigate problems that might be environment specific by providing a shared debugging session on the host's computer.